-Mount Zion Campus-based Awards are allocated from funds restricted to specific uses at UCSF Mount Zion in the areas of patient care and education (research and educational travel funds have separate allocation processes).
+Mount Zion Campus-based Awards are allocated from philanthropic funds restricted to specific uses at UCSF Mount Zion in the areas of patient care and medical education/training (research and educational travel funds have separate allocation processes).
 MZHF’s goal for utilizing these funds is to encourage UCSF Mount Zion Campus programs to identify and address unmet needs, and achieve local and national excellence.
-Funds allocated through this award cycle are for core support or start-up, and requests must describe the program or activity’s value to the UCSF Mount Zion Campus.
+Funds requested through this award cycle can be used for core support or start-up, and proposals must describe the program or activity’s value to the UCSF Mount Zion Campus.

 - Explicitly benefits underserved communities.